-Our analysis suggests that the BMI intervention in primary care settings costs \$1,051 per participant over 2 years and that it has an ICER of \$363 per percentile point decrease in patient BMI per participant over 2 years when considered from the societal perspective and \$284 from the health care perspective.
-Excluding the development and production of the DVD (a one-time expenditure) yielded a per participant cost of \$393 and an ICER of \$72 per BMI percentile point decrease.
+Our analysis suggests that the BMI2 intervention in primary care settings costs \$1,051 per participant over two years and has an ICER of \$363 per percentile point decrease in patient BMI per participant over 2 years when considered from the societal perspective and \$284 from the health care perspective.
+Excluding the development and production of the DVD (a one-time expenditure) yielded a per-participant cost of \$393 and an ICER of \$72 per BMI-percentile decrease.
 This level of investment appears modest, given the severity of adverse health outcomes related to childhood obesity.
-As this is among the first studies, of which we are aware, to provide a formal assessment of cost-effectiveness for the treatment of childhood obesity delivered mainly via primary care practice visits for this age group, a direct comparison with equivalent approaches is not possible.
+As this is among the first studies of which we are aware, to provide a formal assessment of cost-effectiveness for the treatment of childhood obesity delivered mainly via primary care practice visits for this age group, a direct comparison with equivalent approaches is not possible.